 - CSV file column delimiter is the comma (,), and all text values are in double quotes (“).
 Files are UTF-8 encoded.
 That ensures that Excel will always open them correctly without any special conversion.

 - When importing, it is best that you zip the CSV file(s).
 That way they become more than 10x smaller and as a result – your upload is 10x faster.
 But you can import also plain CSV files – just they should be named according to Excelify sheet naming rules.

-“Shopify CSV” Format
+“Shopify: CSV” Format